huhyj93/project1/README.md

 # SSE3: Project1

+This project's purpose is to implement Library Management.
+So, when we enter books and process about borrow or return, the program handle their work and make result.

-## Library Management
+## Running

-This project makes library management system using three header file.
+I make library management system using three header file.
 Compositions is *member.h*, *resource.h*, *library.h*, and this project realize undergraduate under member and book under resource.
 There are two function in *library.h* that manage library.